Mental Health Facilities Northampton County, PA

 Kidspeace Broadway Campus

-Kidspeace Broadway Campus is a mental health clinic in Northampton County, Pennsylvania, located at 1620 Broadway, 18015 zip code.
-Kidspeace Broadway Campus offers telemedicine/telehealth and outpatient treatment.
-Kidspeace Broadway Campus provides behavior modification, trauma therapy and group therapy to young adults and children / adolescents.
-Kidspeace Broadway Campus also supports people with PTSD, transitional age young adults and LGBT.
-Some other services provided by Kidspeace Broadway Campus include suicide prevention services and court-ordered outpatient treatment.
+Kidspeace Broadway Campus is a mental health clinic in Northampton County, PA, located at 1620 Broadway, 18015 zip code.
+Kidspeace Broadway Campus provides outpatient treatment and telemedicine/telehealth.
+Kidspeace Broadway Campus offers behavior modification, group therapy and trauma therapy to children / adolescents and young adults.
+Kidspeace Broadway Campus also supports transitional age young adults, people with trauma and people with PTSD.
+More services at Kidspeace Broadway Campus include suicide prevention services and court-ordered outpatient treatment.

 Learn More